Contraception

 This may include talking through your situation, giving you advice, helping you access protection or contraception or organising a STI test.

-We offer discrete and easy STI self test kits for many of the most common infections.
+We offer discreet and easy STI self test kits for many of the most common infections.

 If an alternative test or examination is needed, we’ll help you book in a confidential appointment at a local clinic.